appdev-aks/News-Articles/README.md

 # Possible improvements

--Instead of clousers, async await can be used to make code more readable
+-Instead of closures, async await can be used to make code more readable

--Combine feamwork can be used for communication
+-Combine framework can be used for communication

 # Code Coverage